FirestormViewer/phoenix-firestorm/doc/building_linux.md

 sudo apt install libgl1-mesa-dev libglu1-mesa-dev libpulse-dev build-essential python3-pip git libssl-dev libxinerama-dev libxrandr-dev libfontconfig-dev libfreetype6-dev gcc-11 cmake
 ```

+### Optional but recommended: Set up a Python virtual environment

+We recommend setting up a Python virtual environment so that it doesn't pollute your system when installing Firestorm requirements.

+- Create the Python virtual environment (only once):
+  `python -m venv .venv`
+- Activate the virtual environment:
+  `source .venv/bin/activate`
+- Activate the virtual environment each time you want to build.
+- Type all the subsequent commands in this virtual environment.
+- In case of issue or Python update, you can delete this .venv directory and create a new virtual environment again.

 ### Install Autobuild

 Autobuild is a Linden Lab resource that does all the hard work.
+If you created a Python virtual environment, activate it first.
 You can install it using the same versions as our automated builds as follows:
 ```
 sudo pip3 install --upgrade pip